Apache Iceberg, Data Migration, Hive, Parquet, Data Lakehouse

 Conclusion

-Start with pilot migrations, validate rigorously, and scale systematically.
+Start with pilot migrations, validate rigorously using branches for isolated testing, and scale systematically.
 The result is a robust, flexible data lakehouse foundation that supports evolving analytics and data science requirements for years to come.